b1luu/cse15l-lab-reports/lab1.md

 ## Running Some Commands

 Step 1: Notice command-lines such as `ls`, `cd`, `~`, `ls <directory> `, and `cat /home/linux/ieng6/cs15lsp23/public/hello.txt`.
+`ls` command is called "List Search" and lists any of the files that are in your current path on a particular file.
+`cd` is referencing "Change Directory" which allows you to change file path to navigate or exit files in a given path.
+`~` is referencing user's home directory.
+`ls <directory> ` is a command similar to `ls`, but you can enter a specific file in which the computer can search in that particular file.

 Step 2: Try running those commmands within the terminal:
 > After running the commands, your terminal should look like this: